8th Grade Curriculm

 An inquiry-based course investigating environmental science and basic geological principles.
 Students learn the characteristics of the earth and its atmosphere and hydrosphere while studying catastrophic events such as earthquakes, storms and volcanoes.
 Topics include heat transfer, global climate change, using earthquakes to explore the Earth’s interior, and igneous rock formation and crystallization.

 An analytical study of great works of literature from major genres: short stories, poetry, plays and novels.
 Students emulate stylistic techniques of great authors in their own creative writing.
 Students continue grammar study and vocabulary development.
-English classes are segmented by gender in the eighth grade.
+English classes are divided by gender in the eighth grade so that we have the ability to tailor novels, assignments and discussions.

 This course is a study of the modern world and initially focuses on the time period between the Renaissance and the French Revolution.
 The course continues with a study of the social, political and economic forces that have created the world we live in today.
 Great importance is placed on practices of historical thinking, study of primary sources and analysis of current events.
 Research and essay writing are also common themes throughout the year.